mongoose-os-apps/alexa-microwave/README.md

 ## Overview

-This is the default Mongoose OS app + modified init.js.
-It's for controlling a microwave via MQTT.
+This is the Mongoose OS app that controls a microwave via MQTT.

 For the microwave, you can hack one with photo relays or regular relays.
 Basically what you need to do is to simulate the depression of button pushes.